jackevee/memes/QUIZ.md

 with other words like oneline and graph.
 There is also diff, which shows differences between commits.
 3. Explain how git enables sharing code.
+Git allows users to share code and also work on different branches, and merge the code later to allow for seamless development.